At a glance

 - Surgery: If someone has partial seizures and it's clear which part of the brain is triggering them, that part of the brain can be surgically removed.
 But that's not always possible.

-- Vagus nerve stimulation: In In this procedure, a device that produces electrical signals is implanted in your chest area.
+- Vagus nerve stimulation: In this procedure, a device that produces electrical signals is implanted in your chest area.
 It is connected to the vagus nerve in the neck by wires and is meant to prevent the nerve cells from being too active.
 The vagus nerve is an important part of the vegetative nervous system and is involved in regulating the body's internal organs.
 There’s currently a lack of good-quality research on the benefits of this treatment.
 As a result, statutory health insurers in Germany only cover the costs of vagus nerve stimulation in very specific cases, under special circumstances.

 The treatment is overseen by a neurologist.
 Children are treated by child neurologists (pediatric neurologists).
 One part of the examination and treatment is usually done in a hospital.
 There are outpatient facilities and clinics that specialize in treatments for people with epilepsy (e.g. epilepsy centers, epilepsy outpatient hospital departments, and specialized doctors’ practices).
 These are particularly suitable if you have a specific problem, if the diagnosis is not clear, or if you keep on having seizures despite treatment.